 American Spikenard is a native erect perennial herbaceous forb, growing on shrubby stems to as much as 7 feet in height.
 Stems are much branched on older plants, without thorns, usually without hair and turning to a dark maroon color as the season progresses.

-Leaves: The few, but large compound leaves are divided into 3 main sections (sometimes but rarely - 4), each section pinnately divided into 9 to 21 leaflets that are ovate, stalked, quite variable in size, sharply toothed and often double toothed.
+Leaves: The few, but large, compound leaves are divided into 3 main sections (sometimes but rarely - 4), each section pinnately divided into 9 to 21 leaflets that are ovate, stalked, quite variable in size, sharply toothed and often double toothed.
 They taper to a pointed tip and have a heart-shaped base.
 Each leaflet can be 2 to 6 inches long.
 The veins on the leaflet underside and the leaflet stalk have fine hair.

 The inflorescence is a compound spreading panicle, up to 12 inches long, composed of rounded umbels, each umbel on a separate stalk and the entire inflorescence branching up from the top of the stem and sometimes from the leaf axils.
 Each umbel composed of individually stalked flowers.

 The flowers are 5-parted with small white to greenish triangular petals, which reflex when in flower.
 Sepals are green and insignificant.
 Flowers are bisexual with 5 stamens, with white filaments which are strongly exserted and rise opposite to the petals.
 The ovary is ovoid in shape and has 5 styles united for half their length.
+Individual flowers open at different times.

 Fruit: Flowers mature to a dark purple or reddish-brown rounded fleshy drupe, up to 6 mm in size, each containing several light brown small seeds.
 Seeds require at least 60 days of cold stratification for germination.
 They can be seeded in the fall for Spring germination.
 Root cuttings and division will give you more plants.